kajott/CompoKit/Compo-HOWTO.md

 - main input for video streaming team
 - Control Monitors, lots of them; any output we can spare should go to a monitor :)

 So, an 8x8 matrix is generally sufficient (at least for a smaller party; Revision or Assembly may have a different view on this).
-The vendor and model *should* not matter, but we had some very unpleasant surprises with a LightWare MX8x8DVI-HDCP-Pro at Deadline 2018; the Extron DXP 88 HDMI we got at Deadline 2019 worked without a hitch.
+The vendor and model *should* not matter, but we had some very unpleasant surprises with a LightWare MX8x8DVI-HDCP-Pro at Deadline 2018; the Extron DXP 88 HDMI we got at Deadline 2019 and 2021 worked without a hitch.

 Operating the matrix directly from the front panel is workable, but cumbersome.
-During compos, we end up frequently assigning one input to three outputs (both bigscreens and the stream) at the same time, requiring five careful keystrokes each time.
+During compos, we frequently end up assigning one input to three outputs (both bigscreens and the stream) at the same time, requiring five careful keystrokes each time.
 Fortunately, there's a better way: use the [dvi_matrix_control](src/dvi_matrix_control) script that's part of the CompoKit repository.

 - Attach the matrix to the organizer network via its Ethernet port.
 - Configure the matrix for DHCP or a static IP address.